 An application must include the following sections:

-- A Project Description in the format of the 2019 template, available in the online application system. - Applicant CV
+- A. Project Description in the format of the 2020 template, available in the electronic application system - B. Applicants' CV https://en.rannis.is/funding/research/infrastructure-fund/

 The following should be included, where appropriate: